sonny-tel/sonny-tel/README.md

 ### Hey, I'm Will

-I write code and occassionally look at IDA for some extended periods of time.
+I write code and occassionally look at IDA for some extended periods of time, also a professional Squirrel slave.
  * Email:  `info@sonny.tel`

 [CodeStats](https://codestats.net/users/vitalised)